collinhover/impactplusplus/README.md

 * removed  `needsBounds`,`bounds`, `getBounds`, `boundsDraw`, and `getBoundsDraw` as they are ignored in all calculations and are causing confusion
 * `distance` methods now account for fixed entities
 * entities now set `movingY` correctly in top-down mode (thanks @Pattentrick for finding)
+* one way collision check now properly accounts for the velocity of both entities, instead of ignoring one way's velocity
+* added `hidden` property and `hide` / `unhide` methods
+* setting grounded is now handled differently internally for top down mode
+* `last` is now always contains last position instead of current
+* colliding with an entity that functions as a moving platform now works as expected in all cases

 ```
 ig.Character